flatstats/ecliphra/README.md

 Traditional AI architectures focus on fixed mappings between inputs and outputs, often struggling with long-term memory formation, goal modulation, and resilience under disruption.

-Ecliphra challenges this paradigm by modeling intelligence as a self-organizing, energy-driven field system—where attractors form, memory structures stabilize, and goal-directed biases shape field evolution without predefined endpoints.
+Ecliphra challenges this paradigm by modeling intelligence as a self-organizing, energy-driven field system.
+With this, attractors are able to form, memory structures are able to stabilize, and goal-directed biases can then shape field evolution without predefined endpoints.

 By treating cognition as a dynamic, recursive process, Ecliphra aims to uncover deeper principles behind stability, adaptation, and emergent identity.